SeeedDocument/Seeed-WiKi/docs/Grove-EL_Driver.md

 2. Plug it onto the Arduino/Seeeduino.
 Connect the board to PC using USB cable.

 3. Copy the demo code to your sketch, then upload to Arudino or Seeeduino board.
-Please click [here](/Upload_Code) if you do not know how to upload.
 You will see the EL Wire blink every second.

 ```
 /*************************   2014 Seeedstudio   **************************